YoussefEssDS/AndroidStackOverflow-Web-site/README.md

   2- Possibility to view the questions, and be directed to answer it on Stack Overflow.

   3- Bonus: The registered users are able to receive emails each time a new question is asked.
-    (This feature might cause receiving a lot of emails, this feature can be improved to only send sppecific questions notification with particular key words, although for time constraints I kept as it is now.)
+    (This feature might cause receiving a lot of emails.
+Although, it can be improved to only send questions notifications depending of preferences of the user and answering history, although due to time constraints I kept it as simple as possible for now.)

+ ### Realization of the website:

+##### Tools:

+I chosed to use Django framework to build this website, this is probably a good time for you to install the last version of django via the following command:

+''' pip install django '''